RHAM231/My-Django-Website/README.md

 # Security

 I take security seriously.
 My site scores an A on SecurityHeaders.com(https://securityheaders.com/?q=https%3A%2F%2Frexhmitchell.com%2F).
-I utilize Django's extensive built in security settings, Django-CSP, and AWS Security Groups.
+In addition to the standard SSL certificate, I utilize Django's extensive built in security settings, Django-CSP, and AWS Security Groups.

-## Django Security Settings
+### Django Security Settings

 I use Django's settings to easily provide Strict-Transport-Security, X-Frame-Options, a Referrer-Policy, X-Content-Type-Options, a Session Cookie, a CSRF token, and a Content Security Policy.
+All sensitive information such as secret keys, passwords, and usernames are protected using a config file.

-## Django-CSP
+### Django-CSP

-My content security policy
+My content security policy uses Django-CSP.
+I customize eight of the twenty four settings to ensure that only the necessary content will display on my site.
+This protects the site from

-## AWS Security Groups
+### AWS Security Groups

-##
+I use AWS's security group settings to restrict access to my server resources.
+Only IP addresses I designate can access the backend of the server and the database.

 # Build Status

 Deployed.
 Projects being added.

-# Languages/Frameworks Used
+# Languages/Frameworks/Tools Used

-Python, Pycharm, Django, Bootstrap, HTML, CSS, AWS
+Python, Pycharm, Django, Bootstrap, HTML, CSS, AWS, Apache2, Ubuntu, Postgres

 # License